Skip to main content

 [38], IV.1 and IV.2 (for profinite groups only, not their cohomology); [37], II.4.

 We’ve mostly spoken so far about finite extensions of fields and the corresponding finite Galois groups.
-However, Galois theory can be made to work perfectly well for infinite extensions, and it’s convenient to do so; it will be more convenient at times to work with the absolute Galois group of field instead of with the Galois groups of individual extensions.
+However, Galois theory can be made to work perfectly well for infinite extensions, and it’s convenient to do so; it will be more convenient at times to work with the absolute Galois group of a field instead of with the Galois groups of individual extensions.

 Subsection Profinite groups